-National Parks in the United States: These 5 You Must Experience is written by Michael Bo Christensen
+National parks in the USA: You must experience these 5 is written by Michael Bo Christensen

 Utah is more than just a state

 I am often asked which American state I liked best.
-That’s a nice question, because it gives me a good opportunity to talk about Utah and its uniqueness national parks.
+That's a great question because it gives me a good opportunity to talk about Utah and its unique national parks.

 Utah has five national parks that can all compete with places like the Grand Canyon.
 Many Danes have also visited Zion and Bryce in particular, as many travel agencies guide them to.
 Unfortunately, many national parks such as the Arches, Canyonlands and Capitol Reef overlook.
 It's a shame.